Sphere10/Hydrogen/docs/Blockchain/WAMS.md

 For example, to sign the byte `b` (for `w=8`), a signer first derives a "private digit key" as `K = H(secret)` and a "public digit key" `P = H^255(K)`.
 Notice that all the values of `b` map to a unique hash in that chain of hashes.
 The signer advertises the "public digit key" prior to signing any digit.
 When signing a digit `b`, the signer provides the verifier the value `S=H^(255-b)(K)` referred to as the "signature of `b`".
 The verifier need only perform `b` more iterations on the signature `s` to arrive at the public key `P`, since `H^b(S) = H^b(H^(255-b)(K)) = H^255(K) = P`.

 At this point, the verifier has cryptographically determined the signer had knowledge of `K` since the signature `S` was the `b'th` pre-image of `P`.
-This process of signing digits is repeated for each digit in the message and each digit signature concatenated to form the signature.
+This process of signing digits is repeated for each digit in the message and each digit signature is concatenated to form the signature.
 The message being signed is always a digest of an actual logical message, and thus referred to as the "message-digest".

 In W-OTS, the individual "digit keys" and "digit signatures" are concatenated to comprise the "key" and "signatures" respectively.
-This results in order of magnitude larger keys and signature objects than typical elliptic-curve or discrete logarithm cryptography schemes.
-This is a significant down-side of OTS schemes used in post-quantum cryptography (PQC).
-The burden of large keys can be optimized by using the public key hash as WAMS prescribes.
+This results in order of magnitude larger key and signature objects when compared to traditional elliptic-curve / discrete logarithm schemes.
+This is a significant down-side of OTS schemes when used in post-quantum cryptography (PQC) use cases.
+The burden of large keys can be optimized by using the hash of a public key as WAMSD prescribes.
 The burden of large signatures can be halved by choosing shorter hash functions without impacting security, as prescribed by the W-OTS#[^4] variant. .

 **NOTE** In order to prevent signature forgeries arising from digit signature re-use for prior messages, a checksum is calculated and appended to the message-digest and co-signed.
 The checksum is calculated in such a way that any increment to a message digit necessarily decreases a checksum digit.
 Thus it is impossible to forge a signature since it requires the pre-image of at least one checksum digit signature.

 The reader can further their understanding of the theory and basics of W-OTS by reviewing the literature and through this succinct diagram[^2].

 #### 2.4.1 W-OTS Private Key